Scuderia AlphaTauri creates a top performing F1 car

 “It is like a tailored suit.
 You have to look at things in terms of helmet position, back position and you have to be as low as possible,” says Francesco Dario Picierro, senior composite design engineer for Scuderia AlphaTauri.

 To ensure these critical performance aspects were correct, Picierro and his colleagues developed a unique seat-designing process.
 To start, they designed a slightly larger seat than necessary and then heated a batch of special resin and took a physical mold of the driver’s body in the ideal position.
 From the resin mold, they used NX™ software to create a complete scan to design the seat.
-NX, the Fibersim™ portfolio and Simcenter™ software are part of the Xcelerator portfolio, the comprehensive and integrated portfolio of software and services from Siemens Digital Industries Software.
+NX, the Fibersim™ portfolio and Simcenter™ software are part of the Siemens Xcelerator business platform of software, hardware and services.

 “The process might seem simple, but thanks to Siemens’ products it becomes smarter,” adds Picierro.